kubernetes-sigs/gateway-api/docs-src/concepts.md

 ## Resource model

-> Note: Resource will initially live in the `networking.x-k8s.io` API group as
+> Note: Resources will initially live in the `networking.x-k8s.io` API group as
 > Custom Resource Definitions (CRDs).
 Unqualified resource names will implicitly
-> be assumed to be part of this API group.
+> be in this API group.

-There are three main types of object in our resource model:
+There are three main types of objects in our resource model:

 *GatewayClass* defines a set of gateways with a common configuration and behavior.